saxix/pyppi/docs/upload.rst

 Developers: How to upload packages
 ==================================

-Uploading to your PyPI
+Uploading to your PyPPI
 ----------------------

-Assuming you are running your Django site locally for now, add the following to your ``~/.pypirc`` file::
+Assuming you are running your PyPPI site locally for now, add the following to your ``~/.pypirc`` file::

     [distutils]